Dualities in the theory of accessible categories: Introduction

-Locally finitely presentable categories can also be presented as those categories which admit all small limits and arise as the free cocompletion of a small category under filtered colimits.
-A category satisfying the second condition is called {\em finitely accessible}.
-When the completeness condition is relaxed, and we deal just with finitely accessible categories with a given class of limits, some dualities have been considered in the literature.
-In the absence of any limit, Makkai and Par\'e characterized the 2-category determined by the finitely accessible categories as biequivalent to the 2-category of presheaf categories, lex left-adjoint functors, and natural transformations \cite{MP89:libro}.
-Similarly, Diers proved a duality in \cite{Die80:articolo} between the 2-category of locally finitely multipresentable categories (finitely accessible with connected limits) and that of the finitely complete categories which are free cocompletions of a small category under coproducts.
-In the context of accessible categories with products, Hu gave a duality between the 2-category of the weakly locally finitely presentable categories and that of exact categories with enough projectives \cite{Hu1992:book}, while Hu and Tholen characterized the 2-category of locally finitely polypresentable categories in terms of finitely complete {\em quasi-based} categories \cite{HT96qc:articolo}.
+In the absence of any limit, Makkai and Par\'e characterized the 2-category determined by the finitely accessible categories as biequivalent to the dual of the 2-category of presheaf categories, lex left-adjoint functors, and natural transformations \cite{MP89:libro}.
+Similarly, Diers proved a duality in \cite{Die80:articolo} between the 2-category of locally finitely multipresentable categories (that is, finitely accessible with connected limits) and that of the finitely complete categories which are free cocompletions of a small category under coproducts.
 In each of these cases the duality theorem is induced by homming into $\bo{Set}$ from the ambient 2-category taken into consideration.

-{\em Working with categories enriched over a locally presentable base $\V$, we capture all these dualities into a general framework by using the notion of companion $\mt C$ introduced in \cite{LT22:limits}.
+{\em Working with categories enriched over a locally presentable base $\V$, we capture all these dualities into a general framework by using the notion of weakly sound class of weights~\cite{ABLR02:articolo}.
 This will allow us to generalize most of the known dualities to the enriched context and at the same time to explore new cases not considered in the literature before.}

-A companion for a class of limits $\Psi$ can be thought as a collection of colimit diagrams $\mt C$ that satisfy some commutativity and completeness conditions in $\V$ with respect to $\Psi$-limits.
-We shall give sufficient conditions on such a companion $\mt C$ for $\Psi$ to induce the duality theorem below characterizing $\alpha$-accessible $\V$-categories with $\Psi$-limits.